keenlabs/KeenClient-Scala/README.md

 # keen-scala

 **Note**: This library is currently in development and does not implement all of the features of the Keen API.
-It's safe to use for single-event publishing.
-Bulk publishing and other API features will be added over time.
+Single event publishing works.
+Bulk publishing and other API features will be added over time. **The interface will almost certainly change!**

-keen-scala is based on the [dispatch](http://dispatch.databinder.net/Dispatch.html) asynchronous HTTP library.
-Therefore, all of the returned values are `Future[Response]`.
+keen-scala uses the [spray-can](http://spray.io/) HTTP library.
+It's all async so all of the returned values are `Future[Response]`.

-The returned object is a [Response](http://sonatype.github.io/async-http-client/apidocs/reference/com/ning/http/client/Response.html) from the async-http-client library.
-Normally you'll want to use `getResponseBody` to get the response but you can also check `getStatusCode` to verify something didn't go awry.
+The returned object is an `io.keen.client.scala.Response`.
+You can look at it's `statusCode` or `body` attributes to verify something didn't go awry.

 ## JSON